Research

 3. Consequences of Societal Change

-In the face of far-reaching social changes, I am particularly interested in how the digital and ecological transformation affects individual action and social cohesion.
+In the face of far-reaching social changes, I am particularly interested in how these processes (e.g. digitalization, ecological transformation, ageing societies) affect individual action and social cohesion.